Monthly Capital Projects Update: March 3, 2020

 - 15th Street and Peachtree Street (City)

 Work is nearing completion at the final remaining intersection:

-- Deering Road and Peachtree Street - Improvements at this intersection are fully funded by the Midtown Improvement District.
-Construction began in October and includes converting the existing traffic signals to mast arm signals and improving the intersection with new sidewalks and ADA ramps, fencing, lighting, and gateway landscaping.
-The new red thermoplastic crosswalk across Peachtree St. was installed in May.
-Installation of traffic poles, mast arms and signals is underway in coordination with GDOT with an anticipated completion date of October 2019.
+- Deering Road and Peachtree Street (GDOT) - Improvements at this intersection are fully funded by the Midtown Improvement District.
+Construction began in October 2018 and includes converting the existing traffic signals to mast arm signals and improving the intersection with new sidewalks and ADA ramps, fencing, lighting, gateway landscaping, and a new red thermoplastic crosswalk across Peachtree St. New traffic poles and mast arms have been installed, and signal work is underway in coordination with GDOT with an anticipated completion date of February 2020.
 All other work has been completed.

 Next Up for Construction

 The Invitation to Bid construction of the Last Mile Intersections project has been advertised on the City of Atlanta Solicitation Portal.
 Bids are due March 25, 2020 by 2 PM (ET).